 Welcome to Part 5 of our Behavioural Finance series.
-If you’ve missed the earlier parts of the series, you’ll find our Introduction to Behavioural Finance here.
+If you’ve missed the earlier parts of the series, you’ll find our Introduction to Behavioural Finance here, Part 2: Prospect theory and loss aversion here, Part 3: Availability and Representativeness here and Part 4: The Law of Small Numbers here.

 The way we receive and process information has a big effect on how we make decisions about investing.
 This week we look at some examples of these effects, and consider how we can be alert to common biases when exercising our own investment choices.